 Warm, roasted olives with garlic and fresh herbs are dressed to impress as a savory appetizer for any gathering.

 - 1 heaping tablespoon chopped assorted fresh herbs*

 - 1/2 teaspoon dried red pepper flakes (optional)

 - Mix together olives, garlic, herbs, olive oil, and red pepper flakes in a small bowl.

-- Pour into a small baking dish or baking sheet lined with foil.
+- Pour into a small baking dish or onto a baking sheet lined with foil.